cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 I was intimately aware that dieting and endurance running were diametrically opposed forces.
 I needed energy from food to be able to run!
 The trick here is to lose weight only while realizing benefits in performance.
 This took some time, but in the end, it was worthwhile.

-### Fuel the body for runs
+### 🍽 Fuel your body for runs.
 Running wouldn't be any fun if I felt gassed during or after each run.
 To avoid that, I make sure to feed my body properly.
 From a macronutrient perspective, I strive to get most of my calories from carbs and protein.
 Luckily for me, I'm comfortable eating roughly the same meal almost every day.
 That generally looks like:
 - Kashi GoLean cereal in the morning
 - Turkey or ham sandwich at lunch
 - Protein & rice bowl at dinner
 - Rx Bar for a snack

-To prepare for runs, I take advantage of my recurring subscription of GU Energy Gels, which I'll consume before each workout.
+To prepare for runs, I take advantage of my recurring subscription of [GU Energy Gels](https://guenergy.com/products/energy-gel), which I'll consume before each workout.
 And if I'm going out for a run above 9-10 miles, I'll also prep with a glass of CarboPro (basically carbs in powdered form).

 ## Maintaining Motivation During Runs
 Here are some tactics I used to keep my feet moving in the middle of runs: